ccxzhang/Bipartisan-Index/README.md

 # Bipartisan-Index

-The Bipartisan Index contains the raw data for replicating \href{https://www.thelugarcenter.org/ourwork-Bipartisan-Index.html}{the Lugar Center's Bipartisan Index} for 116th congress.
+The Bipartisan Index contains the raw data for replicating [[the Lugar Center’s Bipartisan index](https://www.thelugarcenter.org/ourwork-Bipartisan-Index.html) for 116th congress.
+The `Code` folder includes codes to scrape house and sentae bills and members.